 To perform a read and write access, one byte is simply incremented by one and wrapped at 255.
-The code ensures a quasi-random access of all memory locations in the block where each location has the equal probability of being accessed.
+The code ensures that all bytes of the memory are accessed evenly by maintaining an index pointing to the last byte in the memory that was accessed.